-Pulmonary aspergillosis is a spectrum of respiratory diseases that can range from mild to fatal depending on the state of an individual’s immune system.
+Pulmonary aspergillosis is a respiratory disease that can range from mild to fatal depending on the state of an individual’s immune system.
 Milder manifestations of pulmonary aspergillosis include allergic bronchopulmonary aspergillosis (ABPA), and chronic pulmonary aspergillosis (CPA).
-These milder forms tend to cause fatigue, difficulty breathing, and hemoptysis.
-While its most lethal diagnosis, invasive aspergillosis (IA) can cause respiratory failure, neurological conditions, and multiorgan failure, depending on where the infection spreads.
+These forms tend to cause fatigue, difficulty breathing, and hemoptysis.
+The most lethal diagnosis, invasive aspergillosis (IA), can cause respiratory failure, neurological conditions, and multiorgan failure, depending on where the infection spreads.

-The Ashburn Group seeks to discover new targets of opportunity that may lead to better treatments for pulmonary aspergillosis.
-Group members are trained in modern synthetic organic chemistry techniques and spectroscopy analysis.
+We seek to discover new targets of opportunity that may lead to better treatments for this and other diseases using the chalconoid pharmacophore.